 Salary and Employment Outlook

 Salary and employment outlook data isn't available from the U.S. Bureau of Labor Statistics (BLS) for criminology consultants, although the BLS reports this information for the broader category of sociologists.
-As of May 2015, sociologists earned a median salary of $73,760.
-Job growth in this field was expected to decline 1% from 2014 to 2024.
+As of May 2018, sociologists earned a median salary of $82,050.
+Job growth in this field was expected to increase by 9% from 2018 to 2028.

 Criminology consultants must have a bachelor's degree in criminal justice, criminology, sociology or a related field.
 Study of law, government and psychology is strongly encouraged.
 Most consultants also have a master's degree in criminal justice or criminology, and many have a doctorate.
 A doctoral degree is required to teach in a university.